-CFN is chosen to manage the Fair Share Trust programme, a £50 million investment from the Big Lottery Fund to be spent by 2013 in the most disadvantaged areas of the UK that have not received their 'fair share' of lottery money.
+CFN is chosen to manage the Fair Share Trust programme, a £50 million investment from the Big Lottery Fund to be spent by 2013 in disadvantaged areas of the UK that had not received their 'fair share' of lottery money.

-CFN and the network are chosen by Government to deliver Local Network Fund, part of its strategy to eliminate child poverty.
+CFN and the network are chosen by Government to deliver the Local Network Fund, part of a strategy to eliminate child poverty.
 CFN marks ten years of funding from the Charles Stewart Mott Foundation to support the development of community foundations in the UK.
-CS Mott continues to support community foundation development to this day.

 Community Foundation Network (CFN) established as the national association for UK community foundations.
 The CAF-Charles Stewart Mott Foundation Endowment Challenge is successfully completed, demonstrating community foundation fund development is feasible in the UK.
-Six million pounds is raised.
+Six million pounds are raised.

-Six UK community foundations are seed funded by CAF and central government.
+Six UK community foundations are seed funded by the Charities Aid Foundation and central government.